Speed Queen Top-Load Washer Transmission Oil Leak Repair Guide

 Differentiating Transmission Oil from Other Fluids

-• Be noticeably slippery between your fingers
+- Feel noticeably slippery between your fingers.

-• Have a strong petroleum smell
+- Have a strong petroleum smell.

-• Leave a dark stain on paper or fabric that persists over time
+- Leave a dark stain on paper or fabric that persists over time.

 Common Transmission Oil Leak Locations in Speed Queen Washers